NKI-GCF/XenofilteR/xenofilters/README_rust.md

 # xenofilter — Rust implementation

-Fast, streaming read classifier for xenograft / PDX data.
+Fast, streaming read classifier
+ - to assign xenograft / PDX data to host (or graft).
+ - to compare two alignment algorithms.
+ - to assign viral integration data to host or pathogen.
+ - to assign viral integration in xenograft data to host, graft or pathogen.

 Compares multiple aligned BAM streams (host vs graft vs ...) per fragment and decides:

-- best alignment → -o / stdout
+- alignment is better than in other species → -o / stdout
+- ambiguous is as good or too close to other species→ --ambiguous-output
-- worse but still usable → --filtered-output
+- alignment is worse than in other species → --filtered-output
-- ambiguous → --ambiguous-output

 ## Features (compared to original XenofilteR)

 - Streaming / low-memory mode when read names are sorted identically
 - Optional variant-aware rescue from VCF
 - Rust performance & safety
-- Custom BAM tags with decision score (planned)
+- Custom BAM tags with decision score
-- @PG header line (planned)
+- @PG header line

 When --add-decision-tag is used, winning records receive an aux tag: